niclabs/docker/ratadns/README.md

 ## RaTA DNS

-Real time analytics for DNS servers, from the packets capture to the web visualization of the data.
+Real time analytics for DNS servers, from the capture of the DNS packets to the web visualization of the data.
 Project available [here](https://www.github.com/niclabs/ratadns).

 ## Description of docker images